-A collection of research and recommendations for narrative and messaging on a range of issues.
+A collection of research and recommendations for framing, narrative and messaging on a range of issues.

 Looking for research on how to frame an issue on a certain topic area?
 Here is a collection of reports, articles, videos and podcasts on a variety of issues including climate, crime, equality, nature, poverty and health.

 It is easy to forget how mysterious and mighty stories are.
 They do their work in silence, invisibly.
 They work with all the internal materials of the mind and self.
 They become part of you while changing you.
 Beware the stories you read or tell; subtly, at night, beneath the waters of consciousness, they are altering your world. – Ben Okri, Author